 Murat completed his Industrial Design studies at the HfbK Hamburg and the UdK Berlin and during this time he and Hande founded the award-winning product label ‘Mashallah’.
 Hande studied at the Moscow School of Art and at the University of Marmara in Istanbul.
 Throughout her studies in experimental fashion design at the UdK Berlin, Hande’s focus was drawn to the philosophical and technical sides of aesthetics.
 Combining their fields of interest, they decided to explore the possibilities of digital pattern construction in 2008.
 Rozi, an MBA from the Erasmus University Rotterdam, joined the team a year later to further bridge the polarized fields.

-The collective are interested in alternative pattern constructing methods.
-They experiment with digital tools to modify patterns and use software from other disciplines to create pieces that aesthetically reveal their technological background.
-Their goal is to interweave these methods and pattern construction so that their work, and their silhouettes, breathes technology in a natural way.
+The collective were interested in alternative pattern constructing methods.
+They experimented with digital tools to modify patterns and use software from other disciplines to create pieces that aesthetically reveal their technological background.
+Their goal was to interweave these methods and pattern construction so that their work, and their silhouettes, breathes technology in a natural way.

-The underlying concept of their work is to express a thought, a moment, a value or a fascination by translating technological evolutions into the aesthetics of a garment, turning them into narrative sculptures.
-Recently they have developed a new digital environment that allows for the reconstruction of clothing from the core up to any degree of complexity.
-With this approach they have established a dimension in which 2D, 3D and the space in between is reconsidered and experimented with.
-Using the triangular polygon as a basic unit of digital substance and sculptural form, their mission is the digital reconstruction and documentation of the world around us.
+The underlying concept of their work was to express a thought, a moment, a value or a fascination by translating technological evolutions into the aesthetics of a garment, turning them into narrative sculptures.
+Previously they developed a new digital environment that allows for the reconstruction of clothing from the core up to any degree of complexity.
+With this approach they established a dimension in which 2D, 3D and the space in between is reconsidered and experimented with.
+Using the triangular polygon as a basic unit of digital substance and sculptural form, their mission was the digital reconstruction and documentation of the world around us.

-The T/Shirt Issue has gained international acclaim for exposing pattern construction to the digital realm, thereby breaking with conventional techniques for good.
-Their work is exhibited and published worldwide, enjoying shows at the Museum of Arts and Design (New York), MU (Eindhoven), Laguna Art Museum (Los Angeles) and Marta Herford Museum (Herford).
+The T/Shirt Issue gained international acclaim for exposing pattern construction to the digital realm, thereby breaking with conventional techniques for good.
+Their work has been exhibited and published worldwide, enjoying shows at the Museum of Arts and Design (New York), MU (Eindhoven), Laguna Art Museum (Los Angeles) and Marta Herford Museum (Herford).

 Influences in current practice